Horse Betting in California: The 2026 Guide

 California has a long history of hosting some of the biggest horse racing events in the world.
 Here are the major stakes races and events on the California calendar.

-Santa Anita Derby (April).
-The Santa Anita Derby is one of the most important Kentucky Derby prep races, with the winner getting an automatic spot in the Kentucky Derby field.
-Run since 1935, the race attracts top three-year-old colts and has produced 11 Derby winners.
+AprilOne of the most important Kentucky Derby prep races, with the winner getting an automatic spot in the Kentucky Derby field.
+Run since 1935, it attracts top three-year-old colts and has produced 11 Derby winners.
 Run at 1 1/8 miles on the dirt, it is the highlight of Santa Anita’s winter-spring meet.

 A Brief History of California Horse Racing